mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step3.md

 }
 ```

+As you can see, this is just a normal method returning an IEnumberable, so nothing specific for GraphQL.

 ## Register GraphQL services
-For GraphQL to work, you need to register the GraphQL services and specify that you want to use the OrderQuery class as the Query for this server.
+For GraphQL to work, you need to register the GraphQL server and specify that you want to use the OrderQuery class as the Query for this server.
 Add the following code before the line with builder.Build() to achieve both these things.

 ```csharp
 builder.Services.AddGraphQLServer()